-When the college authorizes an "I" grade, the student must complete the incomplete work for the course by the end of the next long term, or within a timeframe specified by the instructor and approved by the Associate Dean of Instruction.
-Failure to complete the work during the prescribed time may result in a failing grade for the course.
-The college will calculate the "I" grade as hours attempted in computing the student's grade point average.
+When the college authorizes an "I" grade, the student must complete the incomplete work for the course by the end of the next long term, or within a timeframe specified by the instructor and approved by the School's academic administrator.
+Failure to complete the work during the prescribed time will result in a failing grade for the course.
+The college will not calculate the "I" grade as hours attempted in computing the student's grade point average.